aaron9652/Approachable-Geek-Coding-Project/README.md

 # Approachable-Geek-Coding-Project

-Before running the user profile editor, your device will need some tools.
+Before running the user profile editor as an Android application, your device will need some tools.
+However, you may run the application through your browser by running the ```ionic serve``` command in the **userprofile** directory.

 Some of these tools may require setting up, such as Java JDK or Android SDK.